Skip to content Skip to footer

 There are 13 bells in St Laurence’s bell chamber:

-• three are hung ‘dead’ – they sound only when mechanically-operated hammers strike the outside of the bell as part of the carillon
+• Three are hung ‘dead’ – they sound only when computer-controlled hammers strike the outside of the bell as part of the carillon.

 The original ring comprised eight bells cast in 1732 by the Abraham Rudhall foundry in Gloucester with a tenor weighing 25-0-18 cwt in the key of D. They were tuned and rehung with new fittings by Taylors of Loughborough in 1988, who recast the tenor.
 Tower movement when the bells were rung had always been a problem.
 So in 2008 they were remodelled into a lighter ring of ten.
 The old seventh became the tenor and further bells were added.
 Two redundant bells from Kidderminster became the treble and second.
 Three new bells were cast by Whitechapel foundry to special profiles to match the Kidderminster bells.
 The old Sanctus bell and another new bell were tuned to form a treble and second in twelve for a new automated carillon system, provided all by Nicholson Engineering of Bridport in 2009.
 The old fifth bell was retained as a flat tenth in twelve.
 The bells are tuned to Fifth Comma Meantone Temprement and are in the key of E. The complete peal was rehung with a mixture of modified original and new fittings.